Cubs vs. Mets Player Props Betting Odds

 Lindor Stats

-- Francisco Lindor has 44 hits with 15 doubles, seven home runs, 17 walks and 33 RBI.
-He's also stolen four bases.
+- Francisco Lindor has 15 doubles, seven home runs, 17 walks and 33 RBI (44 total hits).
+He has swiped four bases.

 Lindor Recent Games